 Best Air Purifier for Allergies

-If you can eliminate allergies with the use of an air purifier, then naturally you want the best option available.
+If eliminating allergies with an air purifier is possible, then naturally you’ll want the best option available.
 There are plenty of purification systems on the market.
-Our suggestion: opt for a whole-home system, and one that has been verified by third-party testing.
+Our suggestion: opt for a whole-home system that has been verified by third-party testing.

 Active Air Purification

 Active air purification truly helps allergy sufferers.
 The exact allergens worsening your indoor air quality will depend on location and living habits.
-For example, cockroaches are more common in city buildings and homes while specific pollen issues depend on local climate.
-But part of the reason indoor allergens are actually worse compared to outdoor allergens is because of how long they stay in your space.
+For example, cockroaches are more common in city buildings and homes while specific pollen issues depend on the local climate.
+But part of the reason indoor allergens are actually worse compared to outdoor allergens is because of how long they remain indoors.
 Take pet dander specifically, which is one of the worst indoor offenders, dander remains in the air far longer than any other allergen.

 Choosing Whole-Home IAQ Solutions